DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

 15. Leafpad is an open-source and useful text editor tool in Linux.
 By using the Leafpad command you can edit or change text within the original log file.

-- Type in the command: leafpad ex191112.log
+- Type in the command: leafpad file.log

 <img width="520" alt="image" src="https://github.com/user-attachments/assets/d22df8fe-d424-4e95-9e43-90aeb685f8fd" />